kauri-io/Content/java/manage-accounts.md

 ### Create a wallet

-Finally, if you don't already have an account and want to create a new one from scratch.
-Web3j's `WalletUtils` offers a simple method to create a JSON encryptd keystore.
+Finally, if we don't already have an account and want to create a new one from scratch.
+Web3j's `WalletUtils` offers a method to create a JSON encrypted keystore.

 ```java
 String walletPassword = "secr3t";